Julien-Commes/Advent_of_Code_2024/README.md

 With this optimization, the script runs in approximately 3.7 seconds on my laptop.

+## Day 21

+Today's problem involved finding the shortest sequence of movements on a directional keypad to encode a sequence that would type the correct code on a numerical keypad.
+This required navigating through multiple intermediate directional keypads.

+To solve the problem, I wrote a recursive function that counts the number of movements needed to produce one movement from the first directional keypad to the last one.
+This was done by mapping a movement to the sequence of movements it would produce on the next keypad.
+Unfortunately, I have not yet written a method to get the sequence from the numerical keypad to the first keypad, so I had to write the initial sequence directly in the code.

+Part 2 involved increasing the number of intermediate directional keypads, which significantly increased the execution time.
+To address this, I used memoization by storing the count of final movements for a given (keypad depth, movement) pair.

+## Day 22

+Today's problem involved generating sequences of integers and then finding a specific pattern in these sequences with an optimality condition.
+For part 1, I applied the rules for each iteration, which worked well.
+For part 2, after each iteration, I stored the current score of every pattern for each buyer (i.e., lines in the input) in a dictionary and extracted the maximum score at the end.

+This process takes around 7 seconds to run on my laptop, which is not ideal, but I am pleased that I was able to reduce the runtime from approximately 2 minutes to 7 seconds.
+This improvement was achieved by optimizing the way I store the pattern scores and by applying the integer generation rules more efficiently (e.g., using the built-in bitwise XOR method rather than the one I initially implemented for day 17).

 ## Day 23

 Today's puzzle can be translated into graph theory as finding [cliques](https://en.wikipedia.org/wiki/Clique_(graph_theory)) from a given [edge list](https://en.wikipedia.org/wiki/Edge_list) with specific conditions.